NomvuyoRishaLeilaDube/Academic-Portfolio-Data-Analytics/README.md

-# Academic-Portfolio-Data-Analytics
+# ACADEMIC PORTFOLIO - DATA ANALYTICS
 Academic assessments and projects from my PGDip in Data Analytics, covering EDA, model training, and evaluation across models including Linear Regression, Logistic Regression, Naïve Bayes, and more.

-# PGDip Data Analytics — Assessments & Projects
+# PGDip Data Analytics - Assessments & Projects

 This repository contains academic assessments and projects completed as part of my **Postgraduate Diploma in Data Analytics**.
 Each folder represents a separate assessment and includes the notebook, any associated data files, and a README.